-With the ease and convenience of online banking and mobile apps, it's no wonder why so many view them as invaluable tools.
+With the ease and convenience of online banking and mobile apps, it's no wonder many view them as invaluable tools.
 You can manage your accounts, transfer funds, make payments to anyone, and more, with your computer or smartphone.
 While online banking and mobile apps are secure, it is important now more than ever, to take preventative measures to protect you and your accounts from scammers.

 Here are seven safety features you can implement to help increase the security of your accounts.